 I asked one question: "What does the support agent do after they see the suggestion?"

 The PM paused.
-They had not mapped the workflow past the AI output.
+They hadn't mapped the workflow past the AI output.
 The model classified tickets beautifully.
-But no one had designed what happened next: how agents edited the suggestion, how confidence thresholds affected routing, what happened when the model was wrong, how the team would know if agents trusted it or ignored it.
+No one had designed what happened next: how agents edited the suggestion, how confidence thresholds affected routing, what happened when the model was wrong, how the team would know if agents trusted it or ignored it.

 The model worked.
-The product did not exist yet.
+The product didn't exist yet.

 Capability vs. job